 Fasten off and weave in ends.
 Turn the headband right side out.

-FEBRUARY 3, 2021: Get the Team Spirit Headband pattern for free!
-If you don’t have the coupon code, visit the blog hop hub at Through The Loop Yarn Craft.
+September 17, 2023: Get the Team Spirit Headband pattern for free!
+Click on the button below and go to Ravelry.
+If you don’t have the coupon code, visit the blog hop hub.

 Purchase the Team Spirit Headband Pattern